Freem11/PMSys/README.md

 Map view of projects (polygon for footprint of construction project sites)

-Material ordering using the inital planned materials & labour list which then reduced amonut left in the budget as materials and labour are issued
+Material ordering using the inital planned materials & labour list which then reduced amount left in the budget as materials and labour are issued